 - Act professionally and accurately report findings in a consistent and an unbiased manner.

 - Perform quality assessor functions and exercise of powers in accordance with the Commission procedures and policies.

 - Maintain professional standards of dress and behaviour and wear my registration badge when on the Commission assignments.

 - Respect the in-house rules of any organisation I am visiting and keep my mobile phone turned off or silent during all visits.

 - Maintain my competence and knowledge of contemporary practice.

 - Not misrepresent my own or any other individual’s qualifications, competence or experience, nor undertake auditing work beyond my expertise.

-- Adhere to the requirements of the Aged Care Quality and Safety Commission Act 2018 and the Privacy Act 1988 and not discuss or disclose any information relating to an audit unless required to by law.
+- Adhere to the requirements of the Aged Care Quality and Safety Commission Act 2018 and the Privacy Act 1988 and not discuss or disclose any information relating to an assessment of a provider's performance unless required to by law.

-- While conducting assignments for the the Commission not represent any other business interests.
+- While conducting assignments for the Commission not represent any other business interests.